Dual Box Embeddings for the Description Logic EL++

-In this paper, we address these limitations by instead drawing inspiration from BoxE~\citep{abboud2020boxe} and representing both roles and concepts as boxes (i.e., axis-aligned hyperrectangles).
-We demonstrate how the resulting \el\ ontology embedding model, called \boxsqel, overcomes the shortcomings of existing approaches and prove that it is \textit{sound}, i.e., faithfully captures the semantics of the underlying DL\@.
-We evaluate our method in three different inductive reasoning settings and introduce a novel benchmark for subsumption prediction involving both atomic and complex concepts.
+In this paper, we propose \boxsqel, a novel OWL ontology embedding method targeting the semantics of \el, which has been widely adopted in many real-life large-scale ontologies \citep{smith2007obo,hoehndorf2011common}.\footnote{The logical constructors provided by \el\ are very common.
+While some OWL ontologies use more complicated features not supported by \el, \boxsqel\ can still be used in that case to model the subset of axioms that fall into \el.} To address the aforementioned limitations of existing approaches, we instead draw inspiration from BoxE~\citep{abboud2020boxe} and represent both relations and concepts as boxes, while modeling interactions between concepts via a bumping mechanism.
+We not only demonstrate how \boxsqel\ overcomes the shortcomings of previous methods, but also prove that it is \textit{sound}, i.e., faithfully captures the semantics of the underlying DL, which shows its theoretical correctness and supports interpretable inference for ontology completion.
+We evaluate our method in the two different inductive reasoning settings of concept subsumption prediction\,---\, involving both named and complex concepts\,---\, and role assertion (link) prediction, and on approximating deductive reasoning.
 Our results demonstrate that the theoretical advantages of our approach manifest themselves in practice and lead to state-of-the-art performance across a variety of datasets.